Get started with the .NET SDK

 .Result;

-The results of these calls can be altered by including WithWhere(), WithSort(), WithExpand(), WithLimit(), or WithOffset() after Get().
+You can alter the results of these calls by including WithWhere(), WithSort(), WithExpand(), WithLimit(), or WithOffset() after Get().

 These are identical to the parameters you can add to standard HTTP API calls.
 If your IDE supports autocomplete you can view a full list of methods available: